 1. Think about what you want the nursery to look like and have a budget

 2. Start early so that can have enough time to build your nursery.
 You can start when you are in your second trimester.

 3. Take measurements of the room so that you don’t buy items that won’t fit into the room.

 4. Make the nursery baby-proof by making safety your priority as you build.
 Go for furniture with rounded edges, install smoke and carbon monoxide detectors and keep cords away from sight and the reach of your baby.

 5. Choose a befitting theme for the room.
-Always settle for neutral colors and build design the nursery around a theme.
-Some popular themes include sports, nature, popular world landmarks, ballerina and lots more.
+Always settle for neutral colors and build and design the nursery around a theme.
+Some popular themes include sports, nature, popular world landmarks, ballerina, and lots more.